How Geocaching Works

 Igneous (Volcanic) Feature

 1) Find an EarthCache for each classification listed above.
 Use the posted Related Web Page to help find EarthCaches that work.
+You can check your current finds using the Challenge Checker below created by Greg Lawn at the Project Geocaching website.

 2) All past finds are eligible, even archived EarthCaches!